VaultaFoundation/docs/native/02_core-concepts/20_accounts.md

 * Names cannot start with a number or a period.
 * Names cannot end with a period.

-Periods have a special meaning for EOS accounts.
+Periods have a special meaning for Vaulta accounts.
 They specify that an account has a **suffix** (similar to a top-level domain like .com), also known as a **premium name**.
 Accounts with a suffix can only be created by the **suffix owner**.

 For instance, if someone owns the suffix `.bar` then only that person can create `foo.bar`.

 ### Regex Validation

-The following regex can be used to validate an EOS account name:
+The following regex can be used to validate a Vaulta account name:

 ```regex
 (^[a-z1-5.]{1,11}[a-z1-5]$)|(^[a-z1-5.]{12}[a-j1-5]$)